This story has been updated. It was originally published on July 20, 2019.

 The program shows you the apps that have been used, the websites that have been visited, and the connections that have been made on your computer.
 It will even take screenshots for you and record individual key presses.
 It’s a comprehensive package but it will set you back $80 per year.

 Another option is Refog Keylogger, which concentrates mainly on logging keystrokes on your laptop’s keyboard, but which also monitors web usage and takes screenshots.
-The software costs $19 for Windows or macOS, but there’s a free trial if you want to test it first.
+The software costs about $30 per month for Windows or macOS, but there’s a free trial if you want to test it first.

 While these programs can alert you to potential snoopers, they can also be used to spy on other people.
 Of course, we’d strongly advise against doing this.
 Otherwise, you’re the creep.